 In addition to haunted houses, the area has several corn mazes, ghost tours, and family Halloween attractions, including the Detroit Zoo Boo and Hallowe'en in Greenfield Village.

-While Thanksgiving is all about the big dinner and even bigger shopping, it is also about Detroit's Turkey Trot, America's Thanksgiving Parade, and Detroit Lions Thanksgiving Day Football.
-Thanksgiving also serves as the gateway to the Christmas holiday season with Dearborn's Festival of Trees, as well as a host of tree lighting ceremonies and Santa parades.
+While Thanksgiving usually centers around the big dinner, in Detroit Thanksgiving means it's also time for the Turkey Trot, America's Thanksgiving Parade, and Detroit Lions Thanksgiving Day football.
+Thanksgiving ushers in the holiday season and with it, Dearborn's Festival of Trees, as well as a host of tree lighting ceremonies and Santa parades.

-The Christmas season is chock full of things to do in Metro Detroit, including family activities like Detroit's annual Christmas Tree Lighting Ceremony and Noel Night, as well as the Village of Holly's Dickens Festival.
-There are plenty more holiday displays, Christmas-related shows and concerts, New Year's Eve parties, special meals, shopping, traditions, and more.
+The Detroit Christmas season is chock full of family activities like Detroit's annual Christmas tree lighting ceremony and Noel Night, as well as the Village of Holly's Dickens Festival.
+There are plenty more holiday displays, Christmas-related shows and concerts, New Year's Eve parties, special meals, and holiday markets.